Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Discussion about heterogeneity issues

 We will examine the data partitioning methods previously used in NCCL research to explore heterogeneous data distribution.
 Dirichlet Distribution is the most commonly used data partitioning method, especially in image classification tasks, where it shows significant advantages \cite{palazzo2024fedrewind,yoon2025pick}.
 We assume a distribution over $N$ classes parameterized by a vector $q (q_i \geq 0, \, i \in [1, N] \, \text{and} \, \|q\|_1 = 1)$ , then $q \sim \text{Dir}(\alpha p)$ is drawn from a Dirichlet distribution, where $p$ is a prior class distribution over $N$ classes and $\alpha >0$ is a concentration parameter controlling the identicalness among clients.
 A smaller parameter $\alpha$ indicates a more skewed distribution.
 In \cite{guo2021towards}, the authors divided all data sets into 210 subsets for 7 different clients (30 subsets per client) using the Dirichlet distribution.
 Specifically, they also discussed the issue of overlapping in partitioning.
 For example, using the CIFAR-100 dataset, with $s$ clients and $m$ subsets per client, when $s=285$ and $m=30$, and the local dataset size is 285, the local datasets do not overlap, i.e., 0\% overlap.
 Conversely, when $s = 213$, the overlap is 25\%, and when $s = 142$, the overlap is 50\%.
 Although the overlap degree did not affect the performance of different algorithms in the experiments, the authors believe that the overlap parameter and new arriving data will impact the final performance, and they look forward to resolving these issues in future research.

 Based on this, the Dirichlet distribution can be combined with other algorithms.
-In \cite{shenaj2023asynchronous}, the data for each client $k$ at round $t$ is denoted by $S(t)_k \subset S$, where $S$ is the set of all possible classes, and $S(t)_k$ represents the subset of classes available to client $k$ at that particular round.
-This setting is formalized by allowing each client to have access to a local stream of data $T = \{T_{k,i}\}_{i=1}^{R_k}$, where $T_{k,i} = \{X, Y\}$ corresponds to the image-label pairs and $R_k$ denotes the total number of data streams for client $k$.
-The number of data points per class for each client is computed using a power-law distribution, simulating the imbalance often found in real-world data.
+In \cite{shenaj2023asynchronous}, the number of data points per class for each client is computed using a power-law distribution, simulating the imbalance often found in real-world data.
 For each client, the partitioning is further refined based on a Dirichlet distribution, where the proportions of samples from each class are randomly sampled.
 The parameter $\alpha$ of the Dirichlet distribution controls the degree of concentration

-Similar to \cite{ma2022continual, zhang1federated}, the authors in \cite{mei2024using} sort data by categories and then partitioning them into shards.
+Similar to \cite{ma2022continual, zhang1federated}, the authors in \cite{mei2024using} sort data by categories and then partition them into shards.
 The data is first sorted according to the labels and then divided into equal-sized shards, where the number of shards is twice the number of clients.
 After that, each client is randomly given 2 shards in a non-replicative manner.
 In the end, each client has data from at most two classes.
 Furthermore, within each local client, the data is further partitioned into real data and synthetic data generated by the diffusion model.
-Synthetic data is generated to mitigate the issue of catastrophic forgetting by recovering historical data distributions.
-The combined dataset for each local client in the t-th round is denoted as:
+Synthetic data is generated to mitigate the issue of catastrophic forgetting by recovering data distributions.

-where \(D_k^t\) represents the real data partition on the $k$-th client in the $t$-th round, \(G_k^{t-1}\) represents the synthetic data generated by the diffusion model on the $k$-th client in the previous round, and \(\delta\) is a scale factor controlling the amount of synthetic data used.
 This partitioning allows the local model to train on a mixture of real and synthetic data, improving its robustness to data distribution shifts.